dbochicchio/luup-mqtt/README.md

 `Devices` section has your mappings.
 You can map a message to different devices, use a part of the payload, or mix and match.

 Standard configuration must include:
 - *ClientID*: the broker filters the messages by this value.
-Be sure to set the device client ID, as set in your device;
+Be sure to set the device client ID, as set in your device.
-- *TopicName*: the MQTT topic (case insensitive)
+- *TopicName*: the MQTT topic (case insensitive).
-- *DeviceID*: Vera/Openluup deviceID
+- *DeviceID*: Vera/Openluup deviceID.
-- *Service*: Luup service ID
+- *Service*: Luup service ID.
 - *Variable*: The variable to update with the computed value.

 If your device send a **fixed value**, you should specify: